Nishant891/cryptoformars/content/nutanix_internship.md

 - Are you not interested in development?
 - Explain the Linux booting process.
 - Common Linux commands: `top`, `traceroute`, `ping`, `ifconfig`, `df`, `ssh`, `netstat`, `nslookup` (know their full forms and purposes).
-- Deep dive into DNS and DNS records.
+- Questions on DNS and DNS records.
 - OSI model layers and associated protocols.
-- Various protocols with their port numbers and uses.
+- Various protocols with their port numbers and uses for instance FTP, SSH, DNS.
+Also learn about number of available ports and their types
 - Questions on IPv4, IPv6, and MAC addresses.
 - HDD and SSD

 > **Preparation Tips**: Focus on learning about Linux commands that are used for troubleshooting.

+**Outcome**: Out of 80 students, around 20 were shortlisted for the second round.

 ---